✈️ Alternate Art Expansion Deep Dive

 Tupolev Tu-95

-Description: The Tupolev Tu-95 (Russian: Туполев Ту-95; NATO reporting name: "Bear") is a large, four-engine turboprop-powered strategic bomber and missile platform.
+The Tupolev Tu-95 (Russian: Туполев Ту-95; NATO reporting name: "Bear") is a large, four-engine turboprop-powered strategic bomber and missile platform.
 First flown in 1952, the Tu-95 entered service with the Long-Range Aviation of the Soviet Air Forces in 1956 and was first used in combat in 2015.
 It is expected to serve the Russian Aerospace Forces until at least 2040.

 Tupolev Tu-160

-Description: The Tupolev Tu-160 (Russian: Туполев Ту-160 «Белый лебедь», romanized: Bely Lebed, lit.
-'White Swan'; NATO reporting name: Blackjack) is a supersonic, variable-sweep wing nuclear-capable heavy strategic bomber and airborne missile platform designed by the Tupolev Design Bureau in the Soviet Union in the 1970s.
-The aircraft is large, rather longer than a Boeing B-52 Stratofortress at 54 m, with wingspan 56 m when spread, 36 m when swept back.
-The Tu-160 is operated by the Long Range Aviation branch of the Russian Aerospace Forces.
+The Tupolev Tu-160 (Russian: Туполев Ту-160 «Белый лебедь», romanized: Bely Lebed, lit.
+'White Swan';[1] NATO reporting name: Blackjack) is a supersonic, variable-sweep wing nuclear-capable heavy strategic bomber and airborne missile platform designed by the Tupolev Design Bureau in the Soviet Union in the 1970s.
+The aircraft is large, longer than a Boeing B-52 Stratofortress at 54 m, with wingspan 56 m when spread, 36 m when swept back.
+The Tu-160 is operated by the Long Range Aviation branch of the Russian Aerospace Forces.[2]

 Northrop Grumman RQ-4 Global Hawk

-Description: The Northrop Grumman RQ-4 Global Hawk is a high-altitude, remotely-piloted surveillance aircraft introduced in 2001.
+The Northrop Grumman RQ-4 Global Hawk is a high-altitude, remotely-piloted surveillance aircraft introduced in 2001.
 It was initially designed by Ryan Aeronautical (now part of Northrop Grumman), and known as Tier II+ during development.
-The RQ-4 provides a broad overview and systematic surveillance using high-resolution synthetic aperture radar (SAR) and electro-optical/infrared (EO/IR) sensors with long loiter) times over target areas.
+The RQ-4 provides a broad overview and systematic surveillance using high-resolution synthetic aperture radar (SAR) and electro-optical/infrared (EO/IR) sensors with long loiter times over target areas.

 Dassault Mirage 2000

-Description: The Dassault Mirage 2000 is a French multirole, single-engine, delta wing, fourth-generation jet fighter manufactured by Dassault Aviation.
+The Dassault Mirage 2000 is a French multirole, single-engine, delta wing, fourth-generation jet fighter manufactured by Dassault Aviation.
 It was designed in the late 1970s as a lightweight fighter to replace the Mirage III for the French Air Force (Armée de l'air).
 The Mirage 2000 evolved into a multirole aircraft with several variants developed, with sales to a number of nations.
 It was later developed into the Mirage 2000N and 2000D strike variants, the improved Mirage 2000-5, and several export variants.
 Over 600 aircraft were built and it has been in service with nine nations.

 Saab JAS 39 Gripen

-Description: The Saab JAS 39 Gripen (IPA: [ˈɡrǐːpɛn] pronunciation; English: Griffin) is a light single-engine supersonic multirole fighter aircraft manufactured by the Swedish aerospace and defense company Saab AB.
-The Gripen has a delta wing and canard) configuration with relaxed stability design and fly-by-wire flight controls.
+The Saab JAS 39 Gripen (Swedish: [ˈɡrǐːpɛn] ⓘ; lit.
+'Griffin')[a][3] is a light single-engine supersonic multirole fighter aircraft manufactured by the Swedish aerospace and defence company Saab AB.
+The Gripen has a delta wing and canard configuration with relaxed stability design and fly-by-wire flight controls.
 Later aircraft are fully NATO interoperable.
-As of 2020, more than 271 Gripens of all models, A–F, have been delivered.
+As of 2025, more than 280 Gripens of all models, A–F, have been delivered.[b]

 Chengdu J-10

-Description: The Chengdu J-10 Vigorous Dragon (Chinese: 歼-10 猛龙; pinyin: Jiān-10 Měnglóng; NATO reporting name: Firebird) is a Chinese medium-weight, single-engine, multirole combat aircraft using a delta wing and canard) design, with a maximum speed of Mach 1.8.
-It is produced by the Chengdu Aircraft Corporation (CAC) for the People's Liberation Army Air Force (PLAAF) and People's Liberation Army Naval Air Force (PLANAF) of China, and exported to the Pakistan Air Force (PAF).
-The J-10 is mainly designed for air-to-air combat, but can also perform strike missions.
+The Chengdu J-10 (Chinese: 歼-10; pinyin: Jiān-Shí), also known as Menglong (Chinese: 猛龙; pinyin: Měnglóng; lit.
+'Vigorous Dragon', NATO reporting name: Firebird[4][5]) is a Chinese medium-weight, single-engine, multirole combat aircraft using a delta wing and canard design,[2] with a maximum speed of Mach 1.8.[6]
+It is produced by the Chengdu Aircraft Corporation (CAC) for the People's Liberation Army Air Force (PLAAF) of China, and exported to the Pakistan Air Force (PAF).

 Eurofighter Typhoon

-Description: The Eurofighter Typhoon is a European multinational twin-engine, supersonic, canard) delta wing, multirole fighter.
-The Typhoon was designed originally as an air-superiority fighter and is manufactured by a consortium of Airbus, BAE Systems and Leonardo that conducts the majority of the project through a joint holding company, Eurofighter Jagdflugzeug GmbH.
-The NATO Eurofighter and Tornado Management Agency, representing the UK, Germany, Italy and Spain, manages the project and is the prime customer.
+The Eurofighter Typhoon is a European multinational twin-engine, supersonic, canard delta wing, multirole fighter.[3][4]
+The Typhoon was designed originally as an air-superiority fighter[5] and is manufactured by a consortium of Airbus, BAE Systems and Leonardo that conducts the majority of the project through a joint holding company, Eurofighter Jagdflugzeug GmbH.
+The NATO Eurofighter and Tornado Management Agency, representing the UK, Germany, Italy and Spain, manages the project and is the prime customer.[6]

-🎨 Final Thoughts
+Final Thoughts

 Now that we’ve begun compiling ideas in Annex A: House Rules, we’d love to hear from the community.
 If you have UNCLASSIFIED thoughts on what Special Capabilities some of these aircraft could include, let us know!
-If your ideas are a little more sensitive, you know where to find us on the red network 😎.

--- Ric
+- Ric

 Comments